 The university’s sesquicentennial is the perfect time to complement “Men and Ideas” by releasing this companion book, which will share stories of female engineering alumni, their impact, and their visions.
 The stories of these women have proved to be exhilarating and intriguing, and have challenged us to build upon our own stories.
 Some of these stories are being told for the first time, making us all the more excited for their release.
 We have marveled at the creativity, determination, brilliance, and hard work of these women, whose discoveries and inventions have benefited us all.

-The book is set to be published in 2018, but there are always other stories waiting to be discovered.
-In anticipation of the book’s release, we will be posting a new set of stories each month.
+Beyond the book’s publication, we are posting a new set of stories each month.
 Click the links below to read the most recent stories, or browse through each engineering major tab to read older posts.